 The Ursuline High School is committed to safeguarding and promoting the welfare of all its pupils.
-The school will always take a considered and sensitive approach in order that we can support all our pupils and recognise that each pupil's welfare is of paramount importance.
+The school will always take a considered and sensitive approach in order that we can support all our students and recognise that each students' welfare is of paramount importance.
 Our school will establish and maintain an ethos where:

-- a) safeguarding is threaded through everything we do in our school ('the golden thread') including the curriculum: - b) pupils feel secure, are encouraged to talk, are listened to and are safe.
-Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something, be it with regard to adults or their peers; - c) we recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
-All staff are encouraged to maintain an attitude of 'it could happen here' where safeguarding is concerned; - d) through robust training and induction, all staff and regular visitors will know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information; - e) every pupil will know what the adult will have to do with any information the child/young person has disclosed; and - f) at all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with 'Working Together to Safeguard Children' (2015).
+- a) safeguarding is threaded through everything we do in our school ('the golden thread') including the curriculum; - b) pupils feel secure, are encouraged to talk, are listened to and are safe.
+Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something, be it with regard to adults or their peers; We will include regular consultation with children e.g. through safety questionnaires and participation in anti-bullying activities; - c) we recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
+All staff are encouraged to maintain an attitude of 'it could happen here' where safeguarding is concerned; - d) through robust training and induction, all staff and regular visitors will know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information; - e) every pupil will know what the adult will have to do with any information the child/young person has disclosed; and - f) at all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with 'Working Together to Safeguard Children' (2019).